jah2488/elm-companies/README.md

 The team that writes Elm is distributed.
 More detail on Elm at Microsoft in
 [Elm Town Podcast Episode 43](https://elmtown.simplecast.fm/it-just-goes-on-and-on).
-* [Timeline](https://timeline.co) is an ecosystem of products to empower financial advisers in the UK with planning and portfolio-management technologies.
-Timeline uses Elm to provide UI in some of their tools, and the usage of Elm grows.
-Timeline is a distributed team, based across Europe and South America.
+* [Timeline](https://timeline.co) is a technology company that provides financial planning and portfolio management software for advisers.
+  Our mission is to help millions of people fulfil their financial goals and retire with confidence.
+We manage over £3 billion of clients assets on behalf of financial advisers.
+Timeline has been using Elm for over 5 years on its most strategic tools.
+Our engineering team is distributed across Europe, Africa and South America.
 * [Unison](https://www.unisonweb.org/)
   ([GitHub](https://github.com/unisonweb/codebase-ui)) is an open source functional programming language based on a simple idea with big implications: